mnara-solutions/utiliti.dev/README.md

 A collection of open source utilities hosted online at [utiliti.dev](https://utiliti.dev).

-Our promise:
+## Standards

 - A set of fast and well-designed utilities.
-- No data will be sent back to us, except for private notes.
+- All compute will be done in-browser so that no data is sent back to us.
+- If data needs to be sent to us (private notes), it will be end-to-end encrypted.
 - No tracking.

 ## Tech Stack